TIT8/BLE-sensor_PDM-microphone/golang_receiver/README.md

 ### Difference with python

-The difference lies in how the _[c|g]oroutines_ are scheduled by Go and Python runtimes, but the philosophy remains the same: sleeping to wait for enough data in the kernel buffer and then reading it to process.
+The difference lies in how the _[c|g]oroutines_ are scheduled by Go and Python runtimes, but the philosophy remains the same: sleeping to wait for enough data in the kernel buffer and then reading it to process. [^1]

 <ins>In Go, using slices directly is very fast</ins>; `append` is much faster than `numpy.append()` in Python.
 Therefore, in Python, I have to preallocate the numpy array and then use powerful slicing indexes.
 Conversely, in Go, I can append to slices directly, which is more robust when reading less than 1024 bytes at a time, while in Python, `readexactly()` from the stream is necessary before processing.

+[^1]: Why wait is a simple question, but the [answer](https://github.com/0xAX/linux-insides/blob/master/SUMMARY.md) is long.
+Good reading.